HaxeFlixel/flixel-docs/documentation/02_handbook/21-debugger.html.md

 ### Mouse watch

 `FlxG.watch.addMouse()` is a convenient helper to display the current mouse position in the watch window.
 This can be useful to find the right coordinates to position UI elements at.
-You can also use the console command `watchMouse` (short: `wm`) to call this function.
+You can also use the console command `watchMouse` to call this function.

 ## The Stats Window